spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ![Workloads](deploy-k8s-cluster/workloads.png)

 The tab opens an overview of the Kubernetes components.
-From there, you can check if the application components have been created successfully:
+From there, you can check if the application components have been created successfully.

-- select the **Namespaces** tab and check for a namespace called *cluster-xxxxxx*
+Select the **Namespaces** tab and check for a namespace called *cluster-xxxxxx*.

-- select the **Deployments** tab and check the existence of a deployment with name *hello-universe-deployment*
+Select the **Deployments** tab and check the existence of a deployment with name *hello-universe-deployment*.
-- select the **Pods** tab and check for two pods with name *hello-universe-deployment-xxxxxx*

 In the **Deployments** tab you can verify the status of the deployment: next to the deployment name, check the number of Pods ready and the number of replicas to know if the application is fully deployed.

+Select the **Pods** tab and check for two pods with name *hello-universe-deployment-xxxxxx*.
 In the **Pods** tab, next to the pods names, check the status of the pods

 ![Pods status](deploy-k8s-cluster/deploy_app/app_update_pods.png)

 Remember to update the list of components by clicking the *sync* button at top right corner to refresh and synchronize the current state of the Kubernetes components.

 <br />

-To access the application, select the **Overview** tab at the top of the page and click on the link (**:8080**) that appears next to the **hello-universe-service** in the **Services** line.
+To access the application, select the **Overview** tab at the top of the page and click on the link (**:8080**) that appears next to the *hello-universe-service* in the **Services** line.
 It will open a new tab on the browser that open the application.

 ![Deployed application](deploy-k8s-cluster/app.png)